 For new enterprises we recommend an ‘Equity Deed‘ arrangement, whereby the co-founders are each granted equity up-front in the company, and only get to keep it if they meet a number of milestones over time.
 If they leave early, then a portion of their equity is ‘clawed back’ to reduce their holding down to something that reflects their actual contributions.
 This only works when the company is relatively new, and no real material value has yet accrued.
 It does not work for people who are brought into the structure down the track.

 For early stage startups we also recommend adopting a ‘dynamic equity split‘ type concept known as ‘Slicing Pie‘.
 The benefit of this concept is that a fixed value is not placed on the various contributions of the co-founders.
 It relies heavily on ‘relative value’ up to the point in time when third-party investor equity is raised.
 It is similar to the Equity Deed concept, but leaves the actual granting of equity to a later time, rather than upfront.

 For later stage enterprises, we recommend a equity plan that complies with the ATO’s ‘start-up’ concessions to avoid the tax charges.
 To qualify for these concessions the company needs to be less than 10 years old and have less than $50m in turnover.
 Some major restrictions to the concessions is that they only apply to ordinary shares, there is a limit on the ‘discount’ that can be given to market value, and the person receiving the equity cannot hold more than 10% of the company (in total).
 This means that it does not usually suit co-founders.

 In most other cases the tax hurdles remain and must be dealt with.
 This is well recognised among the professional startup scene.

 How we can help

-Over the past 20 years we have helped thousands of startups put in place appropriate equity arrangements to attract and retain great talent to build their enterprises.
+Over the past 20 years (and counting!) we have helped thousands of startups put in place appropriate equity arrangements to attract and retain great talent to build their enterprises.